Tailspot tetra: Habitat and ecology

 The tailspot tetra is an active swimmer, with a physiology that reflects this despite its small size.
 Its chosen habitat is also linked to its swimming strength, as it has a noted preference for fast-flowing waters with rocky substrate.
 It is also not an uncommon sight in a contrasting home - slow-moving blackwater environments.
 Its morphology differs based upon where it lives (in a running water channel as opposed to a lagoon); studies have shown that examination based upon physical aspects can correctly classify at least 75% of any given specimens' habitats.
 More of the body weight is shifted backwards for tailspot tetras that live in lagoon habitats, and the mouth is slightly more upturned for channel-dwelling tetras.

-A study in January of 2022 tested the effects of aluminum in the tailspot tetra's environment, as aluminum is soluble in acidic waters and has been linked to cardiotoxic damage after prolonged exposure.
+A study in January 2022 tested the effects of aluminum in the tailspot tetra's environment, as aluminum is soluble in acidic waters and has been linked to cardiotoxic damage after prolonged exposure.
 Researchers determined that an aluminum concentration of 3.0 mg/L has a high likelihood of leading to an atrioventricular block in B. caudomaculatus, meaning that the heart's ability to beat effectively gets compromised due to interruption (blockage) of the responsible electrical impulse.